 Each kit has enough solution (both sensitivity and test) to test 18 to 30 people (3 to 5 people per ampule of solution) Additional sensitivity and test solution can be purchased separate from the test kits.
 You can also find additional respirator fit test solution and an instructional video on how to perform the Allegro qualitative fit test.

-What do I do if my staff aren’t passing their tests?
+What do I do if my staff aren’t passing their respirator fit tests?

-Find out how many staff members are having trouble getting a good seal.
+Find out how many staff members are having trouble getting a good seal or knowing how to perform a respirator fit test.
 Not every respirator is going to work on every individual’s face size and shape.
 So ask if they’ve tried other models, styles and sizes.
 OSHA requires employers to offer different makes, models, shapes and sizes of respirators to employees until they find one that will fit.
 If you can’t find any that fit certain staff members, consider assigning those staff to non-COVID areas.

 What’s the difference between an N95 and a surgical N95?